citp/privacy-policy-historical/a/ad/adi/adidas.ie.md

 #### 2.1.5 Web analytics

 Web analytics is the term given to a method for collecting and assessing the behaviour of visitors to websites and (mobile) applications.
 This includes the analysis of traffic patterns in order, for example, to determine the frequency of visits to certain parts of a website or (mobile) application, or to find out what information and services our visitors are most interested in.
 For these purposes, we primarily make use of click-stream data and the other techniques listed above.
-Web analytics are carried out by Coremetrics and/or other selected parties.
-You can find out more information about the processing of web analytics data by Coremetrics in subsection 9 below.
+Web analytics are carried out by Adobe Omniture and/or other selected parties.
+You can find out more information about the processing of web analytics data by Adobe Omniture in subsection 9 below.

 ### 2.2 Data provided by yourself